 Note: External links will open in a new browser window.

 British Virgin Islands Gateway to the Government, the site provides a broad spectrum of information related to the BVI.

 The British Government department responsible for overseas relations and foreign affairs.

 UK Embassies Overseas

-Address list of UK Embassies Abroad.
+Directory of UK Organizations Abroad.

 Map of Puerto Rico and and the U.S. Virgin Islands